Skip to content

 # GitHub Actions example

-- name: Push config
+- name: Push public state

 env:

-SKYSTATE_TOKEN: ${{ secrets.SKYSTATE_TOKEN }}
+SKYSTATE_API_KEY: ${{ secrets.SKYSTATE_API_KEY }}

 run: |

-npm install -g @skystate/cli
+npm install -g skystate

-skystate push config.json --env staging --yes
+sky state public push --project my-app --file config.json --env staging --yes

 Non-Interactive Mode